bryanbuchanan/junkbox/README.md

 ## Setting Up Admin Accounts

 Uploading, renaming, deleting, and folder creation are available for admin accounts.
-You can setup admin accounts by:
+To setup admin accounts:

 1. Open the `_index/config.php` file, and change the value of this line to reflect the admin name and password you'd like to use: